idir75/tax-calculator/README.md

 # tax-calculator
-This application calculates taxes of a list of products.
+This application calculates prices and taxes of a list of products.